mcruz206/LearnAI-Bootcamp/lab02.1_logging_chat_conversations/docs/3_SQL Logger.md

 ![Firewall Settings](images/FirewallSettings.png)

 2.4.
 Create a new table called userChatLog with the below create table statement (or schema).
-You can run the below query in the Query Editor by selecting Tools-> Query Editor.
+You can run the below query in the Query Editor by selecting Tools -> Query Editor.

 ```
 CREATE TABLE userChatLog(id int IDENTITY(1, 1),fromId varchar(25),toId varchar(25),message varchar(max),PRIMARY KEY(id));